dydxprotocol/v4-documentation/pages/validators/running_full_node.md

 # Running a full node
 ## Save your Chain ID in `dydxprotocold` config

-Save [chain-id](../network1/network_constants.md#chain-id).
+Save the [chain-id](../networks/network1/network_constants.md#chain-id).
 This will make it so you do not have to manually pass in the chain-id flag for every CLI command.

 ```bash
 dydxprotocold config chain-id $CHAIN_ID